astral-sh/rye/docs/guide/sync.md

 ## Sync

-Synching takes the same parameters as `lock` and then some.
+Syncing takes the same parameters as `lock` and then some.
 Sync will usually first do what `lock` does and then use the lockfiles to update the virtualenv.

 ### `--no-lock`